harvardinformatics/snakemake-workshop/run/index.md

 ### Demo workflow

 Let's run a demo workflow.
+Using the terminal, navigate to the `run/` directory of the workshop materials.
+When you `ls` in this directory, you should see a file called `demo.smk`.
+This is a Snakemake workflow script.
 We've prepared a very simple workflow that counts the words and lines in any number of files specified.
 What happens if we try to run this workflow?

 > **Exercise:** Try running the workflow.
 For Snakemake workflows, at minimum you need to specify the path to the workflow file and the number of cores (or jobs) the workflow should use (or spawn).